jamespooley/archived-jamespooley.github.io/about.md

 Away from the work, I stream [NTS Radio](https://www.nts.live) and read horror, science, fantasy, and weird fiction.
-I saw [Aphex Twin's 2019 NYC show](https://www.artforum.com/music/sasha-frere-jones-on-aphex-twin-s-show-at-avant-gardener-79488), (was in a crowd that) got yelled at by Mark Leckey while sitting under under the
+I enthusiastically and with zero regrets spent a decent amount of money to see [Aphex Twin's 2019 NYC show](https://www.artforum.com/music/sasha-frere-jones-on-aphex-twin-s-show-at-avant-gardener-79488), (was in a crowd that) got yelled at by Mark Leckey while sitting under under the
 [Bridge@Eastham Rake](https://www.youtube.com/watch?v=ZZ-BhuuCIUE)